AgentGino/aws-profiler/README.md

 Backup files are created with restricted permissions (600) for security.

-## Requirements

-- Python 3.8+
-- AWS credentials configured in `~/.aws/credentials` or `~/.aws/config`
-- For refresh functionality: IAM permissions to create and optionally delete access keys

 ## IAM Permissions Required for Refresh

 To use the refresh functionality, your IAM user needs these permissions: